LeonardoGentile/modular-notebooks-starter/README.md

 ### Suppress output when importing scripts

-If you notebook generate output then that output will be visible when you import the corresponding generated script.
+If your notebook generates output then that output will be visible when you import the corresponding generated script.
 Most of the times you don't need this, so here's a couple of strategy about that.

 `suppress_stdout` is a helper context manager I've defined, it suppress the output from `print` and pandas output